80masters/Github-Tutorial-for-Linguists/tutorial index.md

 > Additional functionalities for github you may be interested in exploring include:
 * inserting tables - not too difficult to do with the | key!
 * insert diagrams \(in the form of pictures\)
 * creating pdfs from markdown files

+> If you want funky formatting and alignments, you will need to explore html coding, although do not be dismayed as it can be learned very quickly.
+If you want some text in bold, guess what you do in html?
+First, you tell it where the bold begins and where the bold ends and that is it!
+So <bold>Something important</bold> becomes

+<bold>Something important</bold>

 <p><a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</p>